Skip to content

 How do I estimate the rebuild cost of my home?

-We have a calculator to help you work out the rebuild cost when you get a quote with us.
+We have a calculator to help you estimate the rebuild cost.
 Your home insurance needs to cover the cost of rebuilding your home, not its market value.

 You can also find the rebuild cost of your property in your home survey.
 Or you can use the rebuild calculator on the Building Cost Information Service website.